 I don't feel anything on NMN, is it working?

 Probably, yes.
-NMN is not a stimulant and was never meant to feel like one.
+NMN isn't a stimulant and was never meant to feel like one.
 It raises NAD+, a coenzyme your cells use for energy and repair, and that change happens quietly.
-Not feeling a noticeable lift is normal and does not mean it has failed.
+Not feeling a noticeable lift is normal and doesn't mean it has failed.

 If you want something to track instead of a "feeling," watch the slow stuff over weeks: workout recovery, endurance on the same route, afternoon energy.
 Those are the kinds of endpoints trials use, and they move quietly.